 The way you play tennis can also tell you what tennis shoes suits you.
 If you are a baseline player, the player who plays from the back line of the field needs a shoe with extra side support.
 Tennis shoes will require greater damping and shock absorption to ensure the comfort of the footprint.

 If the method of playing serves with frequent and volleyball, you must choose shoes with extra protection at the front of your leg.
-How to match the rest of the outfit with your tennis shoes if you are a woman is an important question for every woman who loves tennis.

 Well, I can tell that it’s not easy because fashion and style changes so quickly, but there are some basic rules which will help you choose the right shoe for your sporty look.
 To be honest, we all know what kind of clothes to wear on court – black or white color, tight fit, short skirts… But when it comes to choosing a suitable pair of shoes most people get confused.
 It doesn’t matter how good looking they are!